 - Types of Credit — Do you have a healthy mix of loans and credit cards?

-In reviewing your credit history, you'll see that you actually have three reports.
+When you pull your credit report, you'll find that you actually have three reports.
 Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to calculate your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-You have a credit score with all three of the bureaus.
+Because of this, you have three scores, one for each bureau.

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your credit score gives lenders a view of what type of borrower you'll be solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a decent interest rate.
-You'll still get approved for a mortgage with a lower score, but the interest paid in the long run could be more than double the amount of someone with a stronger credit score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your FICO score gives lenders a view of what type of borrower you are solely because of your credit history.
+You'll need a score of at least 700 to get a acceptable interest rate.
+If your score is lower, you can still qualify for a loan, but the interest accrued over time could be more than double the amount of an individual with a better credit score.

-Staying on top of your FICO score is the first step in buying a home.
-Contact us and we can help you get on the right track to the home of your dreams.
+We're used to working with all tiers of credit history.
+Call us at 855-693-3572 X 1 and we can help you get on the right track to the home of your dreams.

-You want a higher score, but how do you get there?
-Building your FICO score takes time.
-It can be difficult to make a significant change in your FICO score with small changes, but your score can improve in a year or two by monitoring your credit report and by using your credit wisely.
-The most important thing is to know your FICO score.
-Here are some ways you can improve your credit score:
+There are ways to raise your score.
+Improving your FICO score takes time.
+It can be difficult to make a significant stride change in your FICO score with quick fixes, but your score can improve in a few years by monitoring your credit report and by wisely using credit.
+The best way to do this is to know your FICO score.
+You'll improve your credit score by using these tips:

 - Correct your credit report.
-If you find mistakes on your credit report, contact the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+If you discover incorrect items on your credit report, write to the bureau asking that the item be removed.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

 - Spread your debt around.
 At first, this doesn't sound like a good idea.
-But, you don't want to have one card that is at the limit and have the rest of your cards at a zero balance.
-It's better to have each of your cards at a lower balance than to have the most of your debt transferred to a single card.
+But, you steer clear of having one card that is holding the maximum and have the rest of your cards at a zero balance.
+It's better to have each of your cards at a smaller balance than to have the most of your debt taking up the balance one card.

-- Retail cards and gas cards.
-For those who have no credit or below average credit, retail credit cards and gas credit cards are ways to begin your credit history, increase your credit limits and stay on top of your payments, which will raise your credit.
-You must always avoid carrying a large balance for more than a couple of billing cycles because these types of cards traditionally have a surprising interest rate.
+- Retail cards and service station cards.
+For those who have no credit or low credit, retail credit cards and gas credit cards are ways to begin your credit history, increase your credit limits and keep up your payments, which will raise your credit.
+You must always beware of charging a high balance for more than a couple of billing cycles because these types of cards more than likely have a larger interest rate.

-- Keep your cards active.
-Whether you have older cards, or are just getting started with credit, use your cards to make sure your accounts stay active.
-But, pay them off in one or two payments.
+- Use your credit.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts maintain an active status.
+But, make sure you pay them off in no more than two or three payments.

-- Pay on time.
-How often you're late with payments greatly affects your credit score.
-It's where people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to rebuild your credit with payment history, but it's the most reliable way to prove that you're able to make payments to a bank.
+- Stay on top of payments.
+Late payments hurt your FICO score.
+It's where people who have recently experienced job loss see the biggest dip in their credit score.
+Yes, it takes longer to build up your credit with payment history, but it's the surest way to prove that you're able to make payments to a lender.

-Now that you're better informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Silver International Realty, Inc., shopping for a mortgage is sure to go more smoothly so you, too, can become a homeowner.
+Knowing the ways you can build up your FICO score, you can move toward becoming a homeowner.
+Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
+With the help of Silver International Realty, Inc., shopping for a mortgage can be a stress-free experience so you, too, can achieve home ownership.